 To establish the relationship between the Program and AmeriCorps, the Grantee must use the phrase "The AmeriCorps National Service Network" or "an AmeriCorps Program" and may use the slogan "Getting Things Done" on such materials in accordance with Corporation guidelines and requirements.
-The Grantee may not alter the AmeriCorps logo, and must obtain the written permission of the Corporation before:
+The Grantee may not alter the AmeriCorps - i.

-- i.
 Using the AmeriCorps name or logo on materials that will be sold, or - ii.
 Permitting donors to use the AmeriCorps name or logo in promotional materials.